-- In the year that children turn 5 they are admitted to one of our two Middle Groups – known as the Teddies (Grade 00)
+- In the year that children turn 5 they are admitted to one of our two Middle Groups – known as the Hippos and Bears (Grade 00)

-- In the year that children turn 6 they are admitted to one of our two Grade R Groups – the Bees or Butterflies (Grade 0)
+- In the year that children turn 6 they are admitted to one of our two Grade R Groups – the Lions and Elephants (Grade 0)

 “You know how, when you were a small child, you were taught the Holy Scriptures; and it is these that make you wise to accept God’s salvation by trusting in Jesus Christ.
 The whole Bible was given to us by inspiration from God and is useful to teach us what is true and to make us realise what is wrong in our lives; it straightens us out and helps us do what is right.”
 2 Timothy 3:15,16 (LB)

 The normal school day extends from 08h00 until 12h00 – Grade R 12h30.
-Children requiring supervision until 14h00 may enroll in Midday Care held at the Pre-School.
-Children requiring supervision beyond 14h00 may enroll in our Aftercare Group that operates until 17h15.
-This facility serves the needs for children from the Pre-School and the Primary School up to Grade 6 and is situated across the road on the Harvest Christian Church property.
+Children requiring supervision until 14h00 and 15h00 may enroll in Early Care held at the Pre-Primary.
+Children requiring supervision beyond 15h00 may enroll in our Late Care Group that operates until 17h15.

 This small group is in the care of a teacher and a full-time assistant teacher.
-Their simple, but stimulating program is based on the Youth with a Mission (YWAM) Program for young children.
 Concrete themes within the child’s experience are used to explain as clearly as possible the different character qualities of God.
-This is so that children grow in an understanding of who God is, how special they are to God and how God is at the center of every aspect of life.
+This is so that children grow in an understanding of who God is, how special they are to God and how God is at the centre of every aspect of life.

 Indoor and out-of-doors free play serves to balance the program, allowing for structured times to be interspersed with opportunities for free exploration within safe boundaries.

-We have two separate groups, each with its own playroom and teacher.
+We have two separate groups, each with its own class room and teacher and a shared assistant teacher.
 We continue to adhere to the basic precepts as outlined for the younger group, but extend the activities so that they are appropriate for the slightly older child.
 We use the Association of Christian Schools International (ACSI) Bible Curriculum.
 This exciting program has many new ideas for songs, rhymes, drama and puppet shows to reinforce the Biblical themes that are presented.